sidney-cardozo/Chatty-App/README.md

 In the works:
-User-Login integration
+User-Login integration.
-gif pics being displayed
+gif pics being displayed.
-Colour coded text for each user
+Colour coded text for each user.

 ### Usage